Generic Name: brentuximab (bren-TUX-i-mab)

 - Infusion-related reactions have occurred with the use of brentuximab.
 Your health care provider will monitor you for these reactions while you receive brentuximab.
 If you have experienced an infusion-related reaction before, you should receive certain other medicines (acetaminophen, an antihistamine, a corticosteroid) before you receive your dose of brentuximab.
 Contact your doctor right away if you experience breathing problems (eg, shortness of breath), chills, cough, fever, itching, nausea, or rash while you receive brentuximab or within 24 hours of the infusion.
 Discuss any questions or concerns with your doctor.

 - Brentuximab may lower the ability of your body to fight infection.
-Sometimes, serious and sometimes fatal infections have happened with brentuximab.
+Serious and sometimes fatal infections have happened with brentuximab.
 Avoid contact with people who have colds or infections.
 Tell your doctor if you notice signs of infection like fever, sore throat, rash, or chills.

 - Inflammation of the pancreas (pancreatitis) has happened with brentuximab.
 Sometimes, this has been deadly.
 Discuss any questions or concerns with your doctor.